Symptoms of a Bad Fuel Pump

 How does a car act when the fuel pump is going out?

-If your fuel pump is starting to fail, you may notice a decrease in fuel economy.
-Other symptoms that your fuel pump is starting to fail to include checking the engine light coming on, engine shaking, lack of acceleration, and engine sputtering.
+If your fuel pump starts to fail, you may notice a decrease in fuel economy.
+Other symptoms include the engine beginning to fail.
+Look for the check engine light on your dashboard, and observe the engine while driving.
+Look for engine shaking, lack of acceleration, and engine sputtering.

 Can a car drive with a bad fuel pump?